 In addition to liturgies, community members can participate in meditation and mindfulness practice, spiritual retreats, community building activities, action for social justice, and ‘Cluster’ groups.

 St Mary’s in Exile aims to build community through connecting the spiritual, social, pastoral care and social justice focus of the SMX community.
 Community members coordinate regular social activities including morning teas, dinners, spiritual and cultural events, support for social justice actions, and pastoral care for people experiencing illness, grief or difficult times.

-These are small groups across Brisbane that meet at various times during the year.
-Cluster Groups gather to discuss matters of common interest, or of interest to the broader St Mary’s in Exile community including books, social justice issues and general topics of interest.
+Over the years we have had a number of cluster groups spread across Brisbane suburbs who gather to discuss matters of common interest, or of interest to the broader St Mary’s in Exile community including books, social justice issues and general topics of interest.
 Individual group’s activities vary from social ‘get-togethers’ to theological discussions and spiritual reflection.
-Cluster Groups are held in Northern, Southern, Fairfield, Windsor, Paddington, Tarragindi and Redlands Bayside regions, in addition to the ‘Perfect Brilliant Stillness’ group.
-For information about joining an existing cluster or hosting a new cluster group, send us a message via the Contact Us page on this website.

 A key aspect of St Mary’s in Exile is the community’s emphasis on social justice focusing on partnership with, and commitment to Micah Projects and the relief of homelessness, support for organisations and individuals assisting refugees and asylum seekers, advocating on environmental and other social justice issues, and supporting various programs that assist vulnerable people at home and in other countries.

 Buddhist Meditation Group